Marek Bajor

-Marek Antoni Bajor (born 10 January 1970 in Kolbuszowa) is a former Polish footballer and manager.
-He is known for working as a coach of Zagłębie Lubin from 2009 to 2011.
+Marek Antoni Bajor (born 10 January 1970 in Kolbuszowa) is a Polish professional football manager and former player.
+His sole managerial role so far came as the manager of Ekstraklasa side Zagłębie Lubin from 2009 to 2011.

-Career

-Club
+Club career

 Bajor's career started in the 1988–89 season with Igloopol Kolbuszowa, before playing for Igloopol Dębica and Widzew Łódź.
-In 1997-98 he moved to Amica Wronki.
+In 1998, he moved to Amica Wronki.
 He retired in 2002.

-National team
+International career

 He represented his native country at the 1992 Summer Olympics in Barcelona, where he won the silver medal.